aj0strow/human_fractions/README.md

 Sometimes computers are impractically accurate.
 For example, once you start doing fancy operations with floating-point numbers, you lose end-readability.

-The point of these 30 lines of code is to convert a floating-point number to the closest fraction with an acceptable base.
+The point of these 35 lines of code is to convert a floating-point number to the closest fraction with an acceptable base.

 An application might be in baking, where you may want to specify only bases in [2, 3, 4, 6, 8] for recipes.
-That is the default set of acceptable bases, but change it to what you want or pass in an array.
+That is the default set of acceptable bases, but change it to what you want or pass in suitable values.

 installation
 ------------